jofas/blog/content/about/_index.md

 What's the point?
 Who cares.
 The point is that I like writing, so why not write a blog.
-From what I read on the internet on a daily basis, I deduce that writing doesn't have to be profound and insightful (no offense), it can just be an enjoyable act.
+From what I read on the internet on a daily basis, I deduce that writing doesn't have to be all serious and profound, but that it can be just an enjoyable act.
 At least that is what I'm hoping you guys are doing out there.
 Having fun, growing as individuals and writers whilst sharing your letters, making yourselves vulnerable by exposing your thoughts and